Job seeking 101

 If we can help educate you and the industry in general along the way, it makes it a much better industry to work in!

 Know the limitations of your technology – If you are communicating by iPhone (or any smartphone for that matter), you know that typos and grammar are potentially going to be compromised.
-Unless you’ve got this practiced to a fine art and can attach your CV along with a cover note which is spelled and punctuated correctly – wait to make your applications where you can concentrate and make a presentable application which does you justice.
+Unless you’ve got this down to a fine art and can attach your CV along with a cover note which is spelt and punctuated correctly – wait to make your applications where you can concentrate and make a presentable application which does you justice.

 Show us your professionalism – When applying, don’t use text speak.
 Telling us it’s gr8 to speak or that you’re busy ATM… Better again to remember you’re applying for a job, trying to present yourself at your best… Used on its own as a once-off is fine, but it’s the culmination of no punctuation, a thumbs-up emoji, spelling errors and putting xxx’s at the end – the bad grammar, poor punctuation and inability to spell – it just makes us question how professional at the job you’d be and puts us off from pursuing an application further.